zelcam4ever/HighPerformance-ECS/README.md

 # High Performance Course - ITU 2024
-This development of this README has been discontinued
+The development of this README has been discontinued

 ## Dev-Log
 ### 30 - October